CAU-COE-VEICLab/AgriSTF/README.md

 # AgriSTF
-This project is a paper called "AgriSTF: An Self-Supervised Training Framework for Agricultural Image Segmentation " submitted to AEI in 2025
+This project is a paper called "AgriSTF: A Unified Training Framework for Agricultural Image Segmentation via Mask Image Modeling " submitted to AEI in 2025